 If the above requirements cannot be met, then before commencing in a Victorian government school, the student must:

 - undertake additional English language studies in a Victorian government school as part of their course, if available; or

 - successfully complete an English language course in Victoria at a private provider.

 The duration of English language provision will normally be 20 or 21 weeks (two terms), depending on when they commence in the school year.
 If at the end of the two terms, the student's English language proficiency is still not sufficient for them to commence their core studies, they may be required to undertake additional English language studies.
 For more information about getting a head start through our English language programs, see: Learning English.

 Students must have achieved at least 60% on average in each core academic subject over the past two years.
 Please contact firstname.lastname@example.org for further information.

 Welfare and accommodation options

-school fees page to learn what fees are required for attending a Victorian government school.
+- the school fees you are required to pay for attending a Victorian government school

 - the type of visa you need to apply for